 - SIR Audio Tools SIR3 (convolution reverb)

 It should go without saying that any “top X” article is subject to bias.
-I would expect the next person’s top 12 to be different than mine but hope that there would be plenty of overlap.
+I would expect the next person’s top 12 to be different from mine but hope there would be plenty of overlap.

 That being said, I believe these plugins to be the best reverb plugin options today.
 The criteria I used to judge these plugins include the following:

 - Sonic performance: how does the reverb plugin sound subjectively/objectively?

 - Graphic user interface (GUI): how does the reverb plugin look when loaded in the DAW?

 - Ease-of-use: how user-friendly is the reverb plugin?

 - Functionality: how many different functions does it serve and/or how many parameters are available for the reverb effect?

 - Accessibility/compatibility: how easy is it to acquire the reverb plugin, and what are the system requirements?